apthep/AcornArena/README.md

 # Nutcracker Showdown: Autonomous vs. Manual

-Nutcracker Showdown is a bright, kid-friendly 1v1 (10v10 squad) arena where squirrels and chipmunks square off in brisk rounds.
-Both sides begin with the same non-lethal loadout—Nut Sling projectiles—until the autonomous side unleashes waves of Robo-Nut drones that can KO fighters instantly.
-The game highlights how limited autonomy disrupts an otherwise fair match, complete with sparkles, confetti, and playful honks instead of gore.
+Nutcracker Showdown is a bright, kid-friendly single-player arena game where squirrels and chipmunks square off in brisk rounds.
+Both sides begin with the same non-lethal loadout, Nut Sling projectiles, until the autonomous side unleashes waves of Robo-Nut drones that can KO fighters instantly.
+The game is meant to spark discussion on the ethics of autonomous weapons, complete with sparkles, confetti, and playful honks instead of gore.

 https://github.com/your-username/acornaarena